Craft Shows, Art Festivals, & Bazaars — What’s the Difference?

 So today, I’m going to explain the differences in these events.
 And we’ll explore how to choose the best event for you, your product, and your goals.

-The word bazaar comes from Middle Eastern markets where all variety of handcrafts and other products are sold.
-Europeans used to call these markets.
+The word bazaar comes from Middle Eastern markets where all variety of handicrafts and other products are sold.
+Europeans used to call these town markets.
 Both usually take place in the town square.

 There can be every kind of craft and art found at one of these markets.

-In the United States, most people think of church fundraisers when they think of bazaars.
-Simple crafts created by congregations are sold at these to raise money for their cause.
+In the United States, most people think of small church and school fundraisers like the one from my childhood when they think of bazaars.
+They sell simple crafts created by congregations at these to raise money for their cause.

 Usually, these are not markets for high-end art.
+Customers expect lower cost crafts and cutsies at a bargain.
 But if you’re just starting out, you may want to “get your feet wet” by starting off at a bazaar.

 It’s also a great place to try out new art forms that you might still be working to master.

 Just like the bazaar, flea markets are great places to find deals on small goods and even great prices on used higher end pieces.
-You’ll find household items like you’d see at a yard or garage sale.
+You’ll find household items such as those you’d see at a yard or garage sale.

 Plus, you’ll probably find great food.